iChris/raindrop-to-newsletter/README.md

 This is a simple Node.js script that fetches bookmarks from a specific Raindrop.io collection over a defined date range.
 It formats these links into a Markdown file, grouped by tag, making it easy to copy and paste into a newsletter.

+I personally recommend using [Buttondown](https://buttondown.email/refer/lemoncasting) for your email newsletter writing and sending, but anything that supports Markdown will work.

 **It was coded using Gemini 2.5 Pro.
 Use at your own risk.**

 ## Features